ibm-cloud-architecture/terraform-openshift4-aws/README.md

 3. Setup Route53 DNS Zones
-OpenShift requires the public zone setup in Route53.
+OpenShift requires the private zone setup in Route53.
+This zone maps to the internal control plane ELB.

 ```bash
 cd 3_dns